VA Loan Clients: Serve Military Families With Trust and Referrals

 Digital ads get crowded near major installations.
 Mail still lands on the kitchen counter and it still starts a conversation, especially with families in transition who are sorting paperwork.

-$650 total for three postcard drops to 250 to 300 off-base rentals.
-Mail every 21 days.
-One QR code to a PCS guide.
-Add a simple Email Campaigns follow-up with four messages over 14 days for anyone who opts in.
+Send three postcard drops to 250 to 300 off-base rentals every 21 days.
+Use one QR code to a PCS guide.
+Add an Email Campaigns follow-up with four messages over 14 days for anyone who opts in.

-$2,800 total for 1,000 postcards over three cycles plus a small Retargeting, Contextual & Digital Advertising budget to follow guide visitors for 14 days.
-Frequency cap: 2 views per day.
+Mail 1,000 postcards over three cycles plus a small Retargeting, Contextual & Digital Advertising budget to follow guide visitors for 14 days.
 Use one landing page, one offer, and one calendar link.

 Build one renter-focused piece that does not assume they are ready today.
-Your goal is to pull them into a list, then educate them until they have orders or a lease ending.
+Pull them into a list, then educate them until they have orders, a lease ending, or a deadline that makes the next step obvious.

 Creative and Messaging Guide: The Language of Precision